kudulab/public-blog/src/content/posts/blog-aws-github-pages.md

 ```
 (force is needed to ignore the existing `Dojofile` file)

-Then we need to choose and add the [theme](https://themes.gohugo.io/).
+Then, we need to choose and add the [theme](https://themes.gohugo.io/).
 If you want to manage the theme as git submodule, run this from the root of the project (not from the docker container):

 ```bash
 git submodule add https://github.com/luizdepra/hugo-coder.git src/themes/hugo-coder
 ```

-Then configure hugo to use a theme, in `config.toml` add the name of the theme:
+Then, configure hugo to use a theme, in `config.toml` add the name of the theme:
 ```toml
 theme = 'hugo-coder'
 ```